Trombov/FutureNNAimbot/README.md

 After this, repeat the steps as shown above.

+**New vide on how to training step by step:**https://youtu.be/NhTlDnXeLC8

 **Video on how to training:** https://youtu.be/B2G-3stYPPI

 **Video demonstration of a "good" trained neural network:** https://youtu.be/2DCMulOaMVg